cdevents/community/rfc/cdevents-translator.md

 - Implement support for one-way translation only; that is, translating events from different SCM systems to CDEvents
 - The SCM translators will be implemented to translate only [Source Code Control](https://cdevents.dev/docs/source-code-version-control/) type CDEvents
 - Create shared packages/interfaces that will be commonly used for translating and sending CDEvents.
-- Finalize one of the three approaches and utilize the `webhook_cdevents_adapter` library to implement the Gerrit translator initially.
+- Finalize one of the three approaches and utilize the `webhook-adapter` library to implement the Gerrit translator initially.

 ### Non-Goals
 - Implement translators for other applications (non-SCM systems) requiring translation to CDEvents